GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 &lt;/html&gt;
 </pre>

-While we do have a route for handling POST requests for messages, we've got to be really confident that the inputs from our form are going to be in the right format for Spring to automatically create a `Message` object out of it.
+While we do have a route for handling POST requests for messages, we've got to be really confident that the inputs from our form are going to be in the right format for Spring to automatically create a <span class="code-snippet">Message</span> object out of it.
 Also, what if we want to do some extra processing/cleansing of the form inputs before we create our message object?
 Other frameworks wrap HTML form data into a map of some kind that we can then manually extract and create the right kind of object we need, allowing for us to do any preprocessing we need along the way.
 We'll mimic this with our new route:

 <span class="font-weight-bold">src/main/kotlin/demo/DemoApplication.kt</span>
 <pre class="p-2 bg-primary text-light">